What is Mutli-Level Marketing (MLM)

 A program with no or a low-quality product, or with a focus on getting paid per recruit, could be an illegal pyramid scheme.
 However, don't let the term pyramid throw you off.
 It's not the shape of the organization that makes it illegal.
-What makes it illegal is the lack of a quality product, or that income is earned on recruiting, not commissions from sales.
+In fact, most companies have a pyramid structure with a CEO at the top, VPs next, mid-level managers etc. What makes an illegal pyramid scheme is the lack of a quality product, or that income is earned on recruiting, not commissions from sales.

 Are MLM Businesses Successful?

 MLM businesses get a bad rap because they have such a high "failure" rate.
 However, there is much misinformation regarding these stats.
 First, the failure rate in business in general is fairly high.
 Second, it's easier to walk away from a business in which you invested $50 versus one in which you invested $5,000.
 Finally, because of the way MLMs are presented, many people sign up for the quick buck, instead of paying attention to whether or not they like the product or are willing to follow the marketing plan.

 These issues are not MLM businesses' fault.
 Like any business, success or failure depends on the owner/rep.

 The truth is, an MLM business is like any other business.
 You can succeed with an MLM business if you do what it takes to make money.
 While most MLM businesses have their own marketing strategies, to be successful, you need to employ the time tested business building activities; find your target market, attract your market, and sell to your market.